 For handling larger waste products, shredders are often used in the baling area.
-Due to the wide variety of waste product sizes, Shredder manufactures provide different width models allowing for the most efficient feed rate.
+Due to the wide variety of waste product sizes, shredder manufactures provide different width models allowing for the most efficient feed rate.
 Therefore, the selection of a shredder is normally based on the size of the largest reject sheet being produced.
 However, with the larger width models (those greater than the normal 62" model), an increase in the fan system used for conveying purposes is increased as well.
 This includes the required air volume and horsepower.
 Some may prefer to lose feeding efficiency and feed the wider rejects "long ways" into a 62" shredder.
-In any event ASDI offers many solutions to the concerns of its customers.
+In any event, ASDI offers many solutions to the concerns of its customers.

 Flexo Machines and Die cutters are sometimes part of the converting equipment in these plants.
 There are many ways of extracting the scrap being produced by these machines.
 First, a conveyor or air table is used to convey the scrap to one side of the machine.
 A hood is then placed at either end and the scrap is captured and conveyed to a separator system for baling.

-Using a fan on every machine uses more Horsepower, Therefore ASDI offers Sequential Systems that save energy without decreasing production.
+Using a fan on every machine uses more horsepower, therefore, ASDI offers Sequential Systems that save energy without decreasing production.

-Conveyor belts can be used to convey the scrap directly to the baler or used to collect scrap from several machines having the collected waste capture by a single hood powered by a single fan source.
+Conveyor belts can be used to convey the scrap directly to the baler or used to collect scrap from several machines having the collected waste captured by a single hood powered by a single fan source.

 Conveyor belts can be used to convey the scrap directly to a shredder which can also be used for the sheet waste.
 An air system is then used to convey all of the scrap to a baler.

-For the highest energy savings, Conveyor belts can be used in a trench and can feed the baler directly.
+For the highest energy savings, conveyor belts can be used in a trench and can feed the baler directly.